Please go to the 'Upgrade to a professional qualification' section for more information.

 What you will learn

-- Describe the basic functioning of the art market.
+- Evaluate the basic functioning of the art market

-- Demonstrate a critical awareness of the legal roles of various players and the part that science can play
+- Construct a critical stance regarding the legal roles of various players and the part that science can play

 - Critically assess the various scientific and non-scientific techniques

-- Demonstrate an understanding of how sampling strategies are applied and which techniques are of most use
+- Design sampling strategies and propose techniques which are of most use

-- Be able to apply their knowledge to specific investigation of art objects to successfully come to a reasoned and balanced conclusion.
+- Create and manage a specific investigation of art objects to successfully formulate a reasoned and balanced conclusion.

 - Introduction to the art world